Glucose Disposal Agent: All You Need To Know

 8. Can I take GDA if I have diabetes?

 Yes, GDA can be safely taken by people with diabetes.
 In fact, GDA may help to improve blood sugar control in people with diabetes.
+But consulting your healthcare professional is of utmost importance before taking any supplements.

 9. Do I need a prescription to take GDA?

 No, you do not need a prescription to take GDA.
-GDA supplements are available over-the-counter at most health food stores, pharmacies, and online retailers.
+GDA supplements are available over the counter at most health food stores, pharmacies, and online retailers.

 10. Is GDA good for weight loss?